yanghengtang/tp/docs/DeveloperGuide.md

 3. User requests to add a specific doctor to the list
 4. MediConnect adds the specific doctor to the list

     Use case ends.

 **Extensions**

 * 3a.MediConnect detects that the arguments provided to add a doctor is invalid.
     * 3a1.
 MediConnect shows an error message.
     * 3a2 MediConnect requests for the correct input

       Use case resumes at step 3.
 * 3b.
 MediConnect detects that doctor to be added already exists in the system
    * 3b1.
 MediConnect shows an error message.

      Use case ends.

 **Use case: UC09 Edit a doctor’s details/notes**

 **MSS**

 1. User requests to edit a specific doctor’s details.
-2. MediConnectshows the current details of the doctor to user.
+2. MediConnect shows the current details of the doctor to user.
 3. User edits the doctor’s details.
 4. AddressBook edits the doctor’s details.

     Use case ends.

 **Extensions**

 * 1a.MediConnect detects that the arguments provided to edit a doctor is invalid.
     * 1a1.
 MediConnect shows an error message.
     * 1a2 MediConnect requests for the correct input.

       Use case resumes at step 1.
 * 1b.
 MediConnect detects that doctor to be edited does not exist in the system
     * 1b1.
 MediConnect shows an error message.

       Use case ends.
-* 3a.MediConnect detects that the arguments provided to edit a patient is invalid.
+* 1a.MediConnect detects that the arguments provided to edit a patient is invalid.
     * 1a1.
 MediConnect shows an error message.
     * 1a2 MediConnect requests for the correct input.
       Use case resumes at step 3.

 **Use case: UC010 Delete a doctor**

 **MSS**

 1. User requests to list doctors.
 2. MediConnect shows a list of doctors.
 3. User requests to delete a specific doctor in the list.
 4. MediConnect deletes the doctor.

     Use case ends.

 **Extensions**

 * 2a.
 The list is empty.

   Use case ends.
 * 3a.
 The given index is invalid.
     * 3a1.
 MediConnect shows an error message.
       Use case resumes at step 3.

 ### Non-Functional Requirements